-Each of these different sleep stages consolidates different bits of information.
+Each of these different sleep stages consolidates various bits of information.
 To be a fully functional human being, it’s essential that we experience all four.

-For instance, lots of stage two sleep helps us consolidate motor tasks; REM sleep consolidates emotional information; and lots of slow wave and REM sleep allows us to better retain perceptual information.
+For instance, lots of stage two sleep helps us consolidate motor tasks; REM sleep consolidates emotional information; and lots of slow wave and REM sleep allows us to retain perceptual information more efficiently.

 The brain is also incredibly energy intensive.
-Whilst only representing 3% of our body mass, it uses approximately 25% of our daily energy supplies.
-The energy restoration process occurs during the deep, slow wave phase, which is why a poor night’s rest leaves us feeling foggy and drained.
+While only representing 3% of our body mass, the brain uses approximately 25% of our daily energy supplies.
+The energy restoration process occurs during the deep, slow-wave phase, which is why a poor night’s rest leaves us feeling foggy and drained.

 Sleep is also understood to have a role in cooling brain temperature after a hard day’s computational demands, and for detoxifying brain tissues.

-In addition, during a good sleep we turn off the production of the stress steroid hormones known as glucocorticoids.
+In addition, during sound sleep, we turn off the production of the stress steroid hormones known as glucocorticoids.
 This is one of the reasons why not getting enough sleep can make us more susceptible to feeling stressed.
 We end up with an excess of steroid hormones floating around our system.
 Growth hormone and sex hormone production also diminish when we lose sleep.

 Sleep meditation: How does Vedic meditation help?

-Vedic meditation is able to break the cycle of poor sleep patterning by working deep at the level of the nervous system, cleaning out all of the noise, stimulation and daily stresses.
+Vedic meditation can break the cycle of poor sleep patterning by working deep at the level of the nervous system, cleaning out all of the noise, stimulation and daily stresses.